Asami Sato: Reception

 Asami Sato's role in the series has been met with acclaim.
-As an engineer and leader in a STEM field, Asami has been praised as an inspiration for young girls to pursue a career in such fields, particularly by LGBT-friendly commentators and fans.
+As an engineer and leader in a STEM field, Asami has been praised as an inspiration for young girls to pursue a career in such fields, particularly by LGBTQ-friendly commentators and fans.
 While initially criticized as underdeveloped, the character was praised for growing beyond her initial depiction as an apparent romantic foil into a successful CEO.
 Tyler Edwards of The Artifice called her "a great example of a formidable woman", citing her status as the only main character without bending abilities and her compensating by using her martial arts and technology in place of it.
 Zach Blumenfeld of Paste ranked Asami as the 7th best character from the Avatar universe, noting that Asami is "badass" and displays "immense emotional maturity" throughout the series.

 The character's initial role as the romantic rival to the series' protagonist, Korra, was also called into question.
 While Max Nicholson of IGN enjoyed the rivalry, other reviewers felt that Asami was more likeable and sympathetic than Korra, making it difficult to root for the latter.
 Reviewer Jason Krell criticized the brief reintroduction of the Asami-Mako relationship in Season 2.
 Krell commended the character for not prioritizing the relationship when "more important things were at stake", but felt Asami "should know better than to take Mako back for a second time."
 Noel Kirkpatrick wrote that he did not understand why either Asami or Korra had been interested in Mako "aside from the fact that he's the only single dude around who wasn't Bolin."

 The depiction of the character's complex relationship with her father also received praise.
 Nicholson expressed that her falling out with her father Hiroshi Sato would make a "compelling moral struggle" and compared their relationship to that of Avatar: The Last Airbender's Zuko and his father Ozai.
 Asami's interactions with her father after he redeems himself in the fourth season were seen as "poignant scenes".
 The scene prior to his sacrifice, in which she realized he would soon be killed, was viewed as "heartbreaking".